 Alzheimer’s and Infection

 In examining the correlation between intracellular infection and Alzheimer’s, it is important to note that the research below pertains largely to Late-Onset Alzheimer’s Disease (LOAD), not the condition linked to APOE ε4 allele on human chromosome 19 (Familial Alzheimer’s Disease).
 The etiology of LOAD does not appear to necessarily arise from the expression of that gene.
-Evidence provided below indicates that there is ample proof to suggest a correlation between Chlamydia pneuomoniae (the predominant intracellular pathogen identified) and the onset of Dementia and Alzheimer’s in a significant number of patients.
+Evidence provided below indicates that there is ample proof to suggest a correlation between Chlamydia pneumoniae (the predominant intracellular pathogen identified) and the onset of Dementia and Alzheimer’s in a significant number of patients.
 Several clues point to an infection.
 One is the olfactory pathway which C. pneumoniae uses to enter the CNS.
-Damage to olfactory bulbs is present early in the disease as elucidated by Dr. Balin, his colleagues and other researchers.
+Damage to olfactory bulbs is present early in the disease as elucidated by Dr. Balin, his colleagues, and other researchers.
 C. pneumoniae genetic material was found in these bulbs in post-autopsy LOAD samples.
 To quote Dr. Balin “These findings bring into question how specific infection(s), inflammation, and/or damage of the olfactory bulbs could lead to damage in deeper cortical and limbic structures, thereby resulting in symptoms of LOAD”(JAD, 2008)“.
 The features of Dementia and Alzheimer’s which include olfactory dysfunction and mitochondrial damage/dysfunction also fit with the infection hypothesis and provide another clue.
 Chlamydia pneumoniae steals ATP from mitochondria and has been proven to induce a state of inflammation and elicit mitochondrial damage.

 A Randomized, Controlled Trial of Doxycycline and Rifampin for Patients with Alzheimer’s Disease